Critical Priority Fix Guide

 No Account Required

-If you can make a dynamic code without an email, they are tracking you by IP and will lock the code later.
+If you can make a dynamic code without an email, they are tracking you by IP and will 'hold the code for ransom' later.

 The '0$' Price Tag